I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore add gateway --name ToolGateway

-Adding an MCP server as a target
+Adding MCP server as target

 agentcore add gateway-target \